|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Moore earned the Silver Star and Purple Heart, posthumously.
 He also has a memorial marker at Riverside Cemetery in Dillon, SC date of death incorrectly listed as March 4, 1944.

 Miller earned the Silver Star and Purple Heart, posthumously.
+He also has a memorial marker at an unknown location, likely in his hometown in the United States.

 James earned the Silver Star, Air Medal and Purple Heart, posthumously.

-Brown has a memorial marker at Rosedale and Rosehill Cemetery, Union, NJ
+Brown has a memorial marker at Rosedale and Rosehill Cemetery, Union, NJ.

 Tom Dow (nephew of Alfred Dow)